 Now for the record, I’m a bit amazed this village was ever populated enough to warrant a newspaper, yet somehow comforted by the idea.

-The echo from those old headlines eerily resonates today in these uneasy economic times where US too-big-to-fail monopolies are wiping out small businesses and main street, and Trump is taking aim at BC softwood lumber and messing with long standing international trade agreements.
+The echo from those old headlines eerily resonates today in these uneasy economic times where US too-big-to-fail monopolies are wiping out small businesses and main street, and Trump is taking aim at BC softwood lumber and messing with long-standing international trade agreements.

 That bundle of old newspapers also had a 1928 edition with a headline: Urge Acceptance of Canadian Currency.
-The report of a letter by A. H. Jarvis of Ottawa to the US consult-general reads, “Although we are Uncle Sam’s best customer and despite the fact that the American dollar is accepted without question over here, there are many places and business houses and hotels across the border where the Canadian dollar is no more regarded than if it were the paper of Soviet Russia.”
+The report of a letter by A. H. Jarvis of Ottawa to the US consul-general reads, “Although we are Uncle Sam’s best customer and despite the fact that the American dollar is accepted without question over here, there are many places and business houses and hotels across the border where the Canadian dollar is no more regarded than if it were the paper of Soviet Russia.”

 Talk about being the poor northern cousin.
 Now only willing to give three quarters for our loonie, back then they wouldn’t take our money at all.